Billplz/api_slate/source/index.html.md

 V5 API introduces new security measures.
 Every request made in V5 endpoints must include ***epoch*** and ***checksum*** values in addition to each endpoint's required arguments.

 - **Epoch** param must be in UNIX epoch time format
-- **Checksum** calculation is specific to each endpoint, please refer to the **REQUIRED ARGUMENTS** of each endpoint for more information on this.
+- **Checksum** calculation is specific to each endpoint, please refer to the **CHECKSUM ARGUMENTS** of each endpoint for more information on this.

 *This version is in active development state.
 New Feature will be introduced in this version.*